 “Okay Beyworth, you go first then,” Pepper said telepathically.

 She watched Tarie until she noticed him waiting above.
-Taking several deep breaths, Pepper closed her eyes, contorting her face, her body shaking a little, her hands gripping the sides of her dress tightly.
+Taking several deep breaths, Pepper shut her eyes, contorting her face, her body shaking a little, her hands gripping the sides of her dress tightly.
 Moments later, Pepper ascended, though in a slower and more erratic fashion than her friend.
-Quickly opening her eyes, she would let out a massive sigh of relief.
+Quickly opening her pupils, she would let out a massive sigh of relief.
 "Gods, it certainly has been a while.
 I am so glad I can recollect the basics at least."

 Shortly after, the two touched down at their destination, choosing a vacant lot just outside town.
 Unfortunately, Pepper tumbled onto ground painfully, all thanks to a sloppy landing.